openstack/governance/reference/pti/python.rst

 - ``python setup.py bdist_wheel``
 - ``sphinx-build -W -b html doc/source doc/build``

+The Python 3 version may change from cycle to cycle.
+Projects should target the following, replacing `3x` with the :ref:`tested Python 3 runtimes
+<pti-tested-runtimes>` for the current development cycle:

+- ``tox -e py3x``

 Projects that are translated should also support:

 - ``tox -e venv python setup.py extract_messages``
 - ``tox -e venv python setup.py update_catalog``

-Projects which are compatible with Python 3 must also be able to do:

-- ``tox -e py35``

 Some basic prerequisites for test running (system packages, database configuration, custom filesystem types) are acceptable as long as they are